Welcome to our in-depth guide to creating your Hitmarker CV at hitmarker.cv!

 Native: your primary language, which you read/speak without a second thought.

 Be honest with your skill levels, put your most proficient at the top, and work down.
-And if you read/speak more than 10 languages, then please be sure to reach out to us at [email protected] so we can increase the number of potential inputs for you…
+And if you read/speak more than 10 languages, then please be sure to reach out to one of our staff team in our Discord server so we can increase the number of potential inputs for you…

 “If you’re willing (and able) to move city, state, or country for work, this section’s for you.”